Realistic tattoo: a demanding style | 10 MASTERS

 Realistic tattoo: a demanding style

-Everything you need to know to tattoo realism
+Everything you need to know to tattoo Realism

-Definitely, all artists agree that realism is the most complex style to draw, paint and tattoo.
+Definitely, all artists agree that Realism is the most complex style to draw, paint and tattoo.

 It requires a much higher level of detail and understanding of shapes, lights and shades than any other style.

 Correctly capturing the features of a face, perfectly imitating a landscape or representing the portrait of an animal can be difficult tasks.
-But we’ll give you the fundamental tools to be able to unravel this process so that you can approach realism in a more ordered and concrete way.
+But we’ll give you the fundamental tools to be able to unravel this process so that you can approach Realism in a more ordered and concrete way.

-What is realism, and how does it arise?
+What is Realism, and how does it arise?

 Realism is the art of capturing as faithfully as possible the reality we see on a canvas or a sculpture.
 Of course, it is the most demanding style that requires a lot of patience, practice, and many skills.